A brief history of time

 Globally, There’s an ever-increasing number of companies and individuals who are changing the face of the geo-industry.

 Almost five decades ago, a young landscape architect together with his wife, founded a land-use consulting firm – Esri, which is today a GIS company with over 300,000 customers, and 1 billion dollars in revenue!
 In the early 2000s, two Danish brothers (and software developers) changed the way that we navigate by creating what we today refer to as Google Maps.
 Even more recently, a music producer decided that our current addressing system needs a radical overhaul, coming up with an amazing yet straightforward solution – What3Words.
 Boundless, formerly OpenGeo, showed the industry that it is possible to have a successful business building products around open source technologies before the rest of the tech world started investing heavily in that direction.
-Mapbox is now leading the way in creating a successful mapping business built on top of OpenStreetMap (and raising some serious capital).
+Mapbox has transformed itself into a location data platform for developers and is now leading the way in mapping the world live; Collecting over 250 million miles of anonymized location data daily (raising some serious capital in the process).
 Planet, Carto, PrecisionHawk, Mapillary, Motive.io are all doing some fantastic work.
-One cannot forget to mention – Leica, Pitney Bowes, TomTom, HERE and Trimble among others who have established successful businesses that have survived the test of time for decades.
+One cannot forget to mention – DigitalGlobe, Leica, Pitney Bowes, TomTom, HERE and Trimble among others who have established successful businesses that have survived the test of time for decades.
 The list is a long one!

 The Next Geo is all about finding these people and companies – unearthing their stories, discovering their products, understanding their business models and celebrating their success!
 Our vision for “The Next Geo” is to provide you with company and product insights, meaning; and of course – awesomeness!